-- Has a comprehensive Member Induction Programme and additional Member Training is provided supported by a dedicated budget for Member training. - Has an accredited training centre and is a registered provider for Apprenticeship training. - Has a dedicated corporate employee training budget. - Has delivered a comprehensive programme of Corporate Governance training to Officers during 2019/20 which will be completed in 2020/21.
+- Has a comprehensive Member Induction Programme and additional Member Training is provided supported by a dedicated budget for Member training. - Has a dedicated corporate employee training budget. - Has delivered a comprehensive programme of Corporate Governance training to Officers which was completed in 2020/21. - Will undertake a programme of training in 2022/23 to reflect the updated Constitution and standing orders therein.

 - Performance and Development Reviews are undertaken for all members of staff at least annually.
-The process offers the opportunity to discuss performance and to identify any training and development needs. - Requires the Service Manager, Organisational Development to be consulted on staffing reports to ensure that team structures are fit for purpose and staffing resources are used to best effect. - Operates a robust recruitment and selection process. - Has a raft of HR policies and procedures in place which are included in the Employee handbook and is available on the intranet. - Adopts and publishes an annual Pay Policy statement that sets out the Council's approach to pay and provides links to relevant policies and procedures. - Has an adopted agile working strategy and agreed a Flexible and Agile Working Policy in 2019. - Has introduced the principles of Timewise as a means of maximising the opportunity for current and prospective employees to work in a more agile manner and in doing so encourage a wider pool of applicants to vacant posts. - Provides access to occupational health arrangements and counselling services, under an Employee Assistance Programme, to help improve employee wellbeing and ensure that sickness absence is kept to a minimum. - Promotes health and wellbeing through a staff e-newsletter, Well at Work initiatives and an annual Health Fair. - Has secured the Well-being at Work Bronze Award. - Arranges an annual Staff Conference and events under the banner of 'Our Gedling'. - Signed the Prevention Concordat for Better Mental Health. - Clearly set out roles and responsibilities of Senior Members and statutory officers in the Constitution.
-Roles and responsibilities of Officers are clearly set out in job descriptions and person specifications. - Has a Partnerships Register which will be reviewed regularly to ensure value is being derived from the collaborative arrangements. - Has set out a Scheme of Delegation within the Constitution. - Requires Members of the Planning Committee and Environment and Licensing Committee to undertake mandatory training. - Clearly sets out the role of the Leader and Chief Executive within the Council's Constitution. - Has continued to progress a comprehensive review of the Constitution during 2019/20 which will be completed during 2020/21. - Has conducted a review of the Council's Equalities Policy during 2019/20 and will introduce a new Policy, including reasonable adjustments during 2020/21. - Will introduce and implement a Workforce Strategy during 2019/20. - Ensures that performance against the Gedling Plan and agreed budget is reported to and monitored by the Senior Leadership Team, Cabinet and Overview and Scrutiny Committee on a quarterly basis.
+The process offers the opportunity to discuss performance and to identify any training and development needs. - Requires the Head of HR, Performance and Service Planning to be consulted on staffing reports to ensure that team structures are fit for purpose and staffing resources are used to best effect. - Operates a robust recruitment and selection process. - Has a raft of HR policies and procedures in place which are included in the Employee handbook and is available on the intranet. - Adopts and publishes an annual Pay Policy statement that sets out the Council's approach to pay and provides links to relevant policies and procedures. - Has an adopted agile working strategy and agreed a Flexible and Agile Working Policy in 2019. - Has introduced the principles of Timewise as a means of maximising the opportunity for current and prospective employees to work in a more agile manner and in doing so encourage a wider pool of applicants to vacant posts. - Provides access to occupational health arrangements and counselling services, under an Employee Assistance Programme, to help improve employee wellbeing and ensure that sickness absence is kept to a minimum. - Promotes health and wellbeing through a staff e-newsletter, Well at Work initiatives and an annual Health Fair. - Has secured the Well-being at Work Bronze Award. - Arranges an annual Staff Conference and events under the banner of 'Our Gedling'. - Signed the Prevention Concordat for Better Mental Health. - Adhere to the principles of the Disability Confident Employer Scheme. - Clearly set out roles and responsibilities of Senior Members and statutory officers in the Constitution.
+Roles and responsibilities of Officers are clearly set out in job descriptions and person specifications. - Has a Partnerships Register which will be reviewed regularly to ensure value is being derived from the collaborative arrangements. - Has set out a Scheme of Delegation within the Constitution. - Requires Members of the Planning Committee and Environment and Licensing Committee to undertake mandatory training. - Clearly sets out the role of the Leader and Chief Executive within the Council's Constitution. - Has completed to a comprehensive review of the Constitution in 2021/22. - Has adopted a new Equalities Policy during, including reasonable adjustments during 2021/22. - Has implemented a Workforce Strategy during 2021/22. - Ensures that performance against the Gedling Plan and agreed budget is reported to and monitored by the Senior Leadership Team, Cabinet and Overview and Scrutiny Committee on a quarterly basis.
 Performance data is also made available to all Members and is published on the Council's website. - Agreed to sign the GMB's Employee Charter to demonstrate commitment to supporting employees experiencing domestic abuse.